Sonny Milano: Washington Capitals

+Late into his second season with the Capitals, Milano scored his first-ever hat trick in an intense 7–6 shootout win at home over the favored Carolina Hurricanes, a victory that boosted the Capitals' hopes of avoiding back-to-back postseason misses.
+He scored twice in the Capitals' last regular season meeting with the Tampa Bay Lightning, breaking his previous single season goal record of 14 and further solidifying Washington's tenacious stake on the final playoff spot on the Eastern Conference, which was finally clinched on their regular season finale, a 2–1 win over the Philadelphia Flyers.

+Milano missed a large portion of the Capitals' 50th anniversary season due to an injury he sustained early in the season in a 3–2 win at home against the Nashville Predators on November 6, 2024.

 International play

 As a 16-year-old Milano won a bronze medal with Team USA at the 2013 World U-17 Hockey Challenge, and as a 17-year-old he helped the USA squad capture the gold medal at the 2014 IIHF World U18 Championships.
 Milano recorded 2 goals and 2 assists at the 2015 World Junior Championships.
 Milano was part of the bronze medal-winning USA U20 squad at the 2016 World Junior Ice Hockey Championships.

 Milano was named to Team USA to compete at the 2018 IIHF World Championship, along with teammate Cam Atkinson.

 Personal life

 On July 7, 2019, Milano and then-Colorado Avalanche forward A. J. Greer, were arrested in New York City for alleged third degree assault.
 The alleged assault was reportedly over the victim demanding money after getting Greer and Milano table service at a nightclub.
 Charges were subsequently dropped in January 2020 after Greer and Milano paid an undisclosed amount for the victim's medical bills and completed community service.